vitobasso/papershop-web/README.md

 Papershop
 =========

-A web app to gather items for sale from various web shops and display them together in one plot so you can easily compare prices.
+A web app to aggregate items from various web shops and help compare prices in a plot.

 Web shops share a similar data model:
 Items with a price and some features that can be searched by a keyword.